gorkemcnr/worker-interval/README.md

 # interval-worker
-SetInterval and ClearInterval implementation with using [Web-Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to keep up and running on inactive tabs for Chrome, Firefox and IE
+setInterval and clearInterval implementation with using [Web-Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to keep up and running on inactive tabs for Chrome, Firefox and IE

 # Motivation